LittleGreyCells/escheme-compiled/README.md

 with that idea, creating an abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.

-## Two Worlds
+## Twins!

-escheme _dyadic_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
-This is a SICP goal realized and offers the developer the option of choosing intepretation during development and compilation for system delivery.
+A _dyad_ is defined as "two individuals or units regarded as a pair." escheme _dyadic_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+This flexibility offers the developer the option of choosing intepretation during development and compilation for system delivery.

 escheme _dyad_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.
 Since macros are enabled,